 - Pre-eclampsia screening, included in a prenatal visit

 - Osteoporosis screening for women age 65 and older

 Maternal Health Resources

-The University offers a newly-enhanced, Family Building benefit for all covered members and eligible dependents.
-The benefit includes fertility services administered by United Healthcare (UHC).
+The University offers a Family Building benefit for all covered members and eligible dependents.
+The benefit includes fertility services administered by United Healthcare (UHC) and support services through Maven.
 There is no requirement to meet a definition of infertility or infertility criteria required for covered members or eligible dependents to access this benefit.

 Therapeutic services under the Family Building benefit may include Assisted Reproductive Technologies (ART), including Reciprocal Fertility Services, and insemination procedures including artificial insemination and intrauterine insemination, when provided by or under the direction of a physician.
 Additionally, the benefit covers some associated donor medical expenses.

 Advocate4Me and the Columbia Benefits Service Center can help with detailed benefits questions: